Quelklef/lilt/docs/tutorial.rst

 Aaand we're done!
 A working JSON parser in just 9 lines of code.

-Unfortunately, the tutortial is not quite done.
+Unfortunately, the tutorial is not quite done.
 One operator has escaped its scope, and that is adjoinment, notated by :code:`$`.
 Rules containing :code:`$` will consume, but not return, most consumed code.
 Only code passed to :code:`$` will be *adjoined* and returned.
 So, for::